aosabook/500lines/template-engine/chapter.md

 hello()
 ```

-When Python reads this source file, its initial state is that text like "def"
+When Python reads this source file, it interprets text like "def hello():"
-is meant to be interpreted as Python.
+as instructions to be executed.
 The double quote character indicates
 that the following text is meant literally, until the closing double quote.
-This is how most programming languages work, but with variations in the
+This is how most programming languages work: mostly dynamic, with some static
-specifics of the syntax.
+pieces embedded in the instructions.
+The static pieces are indicated by the
+double-quote notation.

 A template language flips this around: the template file is mostly static
-literal text, with notation to indicate the executable dynamic parts:
+literal text, with special notation to indicate the executable dynamic parts:

 ```
 <html>